UKradioastro/UKRAA_PicoMuon/README.md

 The data on the website is static - we need to push the daily plots to the website so that they can be updated and viewed.

-This can be done after the plots are completed automatically using CRON.
+This can be done after the plots are completed automatically using **CRON**.

 1. Open terminal window